nadegeguiglielmoni/GraphUnzip/README.md

 #for linked reads
 graphunzip.py linked-reads-IM --barcoded_SAM reads_aligned_on_assembly.sam -g assembly.gfa --linked_reads_IM linkedreads_interactionmatrix.txt
 ```
 2. Use the command `unzip` to unzip the graph using the interaction matrices built beforehand and/or the gaf file if using long reads.
-This step is usually extremely quick.
 ```
 #let's unzip our gfa using linked-reads, Hi-C and long reads :